Avro Vulcan XM655: History

-XM655 was completed in November 1964 and was the antepenultimate Vulcan to be built.
+XM655 was completed on 19 November 1964 and was the antepenultimate Vulcan to be built.
 It is the youngest surviving example and the only operable Avro Vulcan with the more powerful Bristol Olympus 301 engines.
-Commissioned at Cottesmore in 1964, XM655 initially flew with Nos.
+Commissioned at RAF Cottesmore in 1964, XM655 initially flew with Nos.
 9, 12 and 35 Squadrons before moving to the Waddington Wing in 1967 to join Nos.
 44, 50 and 101 Squadrons.

 After service

-In 1984, XM655 was sold off to businessman Roy Jacobsen of Croydon, who intended to keep it airworthy, but the costs proved prohibitive, and the runway was too short for it to take off, so XM655 was left to deteriorate.
+In 1984, XM655 was sold to businessman Roy Jacobsen of Croydon, who intended to keep it airworthy, but the costs proved prohibitive, and the runway was too short for it to take off, so XM655 was left to deteriorate.
 Title of XM655 then passed to Radarmoor Ltd, the operating company of Wellesbourne Mountford Airfield, and the aircraft was registered in their name in January 1993.

 After restoration work, XM655 made its first public taxi run at Wellesbourne Mountford Airfield on 16 February 1997, with another two runs later that year.
 Since then, XM655 made more or less annual public taxi runs, usually in June, as part of the Wellesbourne Wings and Wheels show, until 2016.
 At various of these events, the display of XM655 has been accompanied by flypasts by the BBMF, the Red Arrows and Avro Vulcan XH558.
-Events in 2017 and subsequent years were prevented by airfield development issues, and an event planned for 21 June 2020 was cancelled due to the COVID-19 pandemic, but an event is planned for 2021.
+Events in 2017 and subsequent years were prevented by airfield development issues, and an event planned for 21 June 2020 was cancelled due to the COVID-19 pandemic.

 XM655 was also used by the crews of XH558 as required for currency and ground training.